-Paris: Macron calls police killing of teen 'unforgivable'
+France shooting: Fresh unrest amid anger over killing of teen

 - Published

-Emmanuel Macron's comments come after protests over the killing gripped the Paris region overnight.

-Nahel, aged 17, was shot in his car after failing to stop when ordered to.
+Interior Minister Gérald Darmanin said he would be taking legal action against another group, France Police, after it published what he called an "unacceptable and abject" tweet seeking to justify the teenager's killing.

+Prime Minister Élisabeth Borne also weighed in, saying the police intervention "manifestly did not conform to the rules".

-Video on social media shows an officer pointing a gun at the driver of a car, before a gunshot is heard and the car then crashes to a stop,
+Video of the incident on social media shows an officer pointing a gun at the driver of a car, before a gunshot is heard and the car then crashes to a stop.

 The teenager died of bullet wounds in the chest, despite help from emergency services.

-The officer accused of shooting him has been detained on homicide charges, as the video appeared to disprove his initial claims that he had fired his gun because he felt his life was in danger.
+The officer accused of killing him, who said he had fired because he felt his life was in danger, is in custody on charges of voluntary manslaughter.

-A series of protests followed the shooting on Tuesday night in Nanterre, the area just west of Paris where the teenager was killed.
+A series of protests followed the shooting on Tuesday night in Nanterre, just west of Paris.
 Some 31 people were arrested following the disorder.

+Cars and rubbish bins were set alight and bus shelters destroyed.
+Fireworks were also set off near the police station.
+Riot police used tear gas to break up protesters, some of whom had set up barricades.

 Nahel is the second person this year in France to have been killed in a police shooting during a traffic stop.
 Last year, a record 13 people died in this way.